+ Beginner’s Guide to Google Analytics

-While these tools aren’t necessary for every search marketer, they do offer valuable information and capabilities that you would miss with just Google Analytics.
+While these tools aren’t necessary for every search marketer, they do offer valuable information and capabilities, particularly for white label SEO agencies, that you would miss with just Google Analytics.
 Try them out—after all, you’ve got nothing to lose.
 It can be overwhelming to deal with such volumes of data, but the more raw information you have to work with the better.
 Over time, you can narrow down your toolset and hone in on the metrics and research tools that matter the most for your campaign.

 In spite of all of the hype about Google Analytics performance capabilities, the platform that brought use AdWords does not provide the best data reporting for manipulation of traffic statistics in concert with external reporting.
 New entrants in website metrics reporting offer users better features and tools than Google.